Our Team

 Nola Paterni

-Nola is an accomplished and versatile writer with a knack for producing compelling content.
-Working in global health non-profit communications for ever a decade, she is a great story teller and a talented project, campaign, and team manager.
-Before joining MiracleFeet, Nola worked at IntraHealth International leading fundraising communications and producing SwitchPoint, an annual conference of leading thinkers and doers at the intersection of global health, development, technology, and art.
+Nola is an accomplished and versatile writer with a gift for producing compelling content.
+Working in global health non-profit communications for over a decade, she is a great story teller and a talented project, campaign, and team manager.
+Before joining MiracleFeet, Nola worked at IntraHealth International leading fundraising communications and producing SwitchPoint, an annual conference focused on the intersection of global health, technology, and art.
 Nola is a force of creativity with a knack for seeing and sparking meaningful connections between people and causes.
 She has a Master’s in English and an undergraduate degree in studio art.

 Olivia Castellanos